SoftUni/Programming-Basics-Book-Python-EN/chapter-00-preface.md

 This book is suitable for **complete beginners in programming**, who want to try what programming is and learn the main constructions for writing programming code that are used in software development, regardless of programming languages and technologies used.
 The book provides a **solid basis** of practical skills that are used for further study in programming and software development.

-For anyone who hadn't passed **[the free course on Programming Basics at SoftUni](https://softuni.bg/apply)**, we specially recommend to sign up for it **completely free**, because one learns programming by doing it, not by reading it!
-During the course you will get free access to lessons, explanations and live or online demonstrations (such as video tutorials), **a lot of practice and code writing**, help with the task solutions after each topic, access to trainers, assistants and mentors, as well as forums and discussion groups for any questions, access to a community of thousands of people who are new in programming, and any other help that a beginner might need.

-The free course for beginners in SoftUni is suitable for **school students** (of age 10+), **university students** and **workers** having any other professions, who want to gain technical knowledge, check if programming is what they like to do and understand if they would like to evolve in the software development field.

-**A new group starts each month**.
-The "Programming Basics" course at SoftUni is organized regularly using a few different programming languages as a basis.
-So, just check it out!
-The course is **free**, and you can quit any time you like. **Signing up** for free - live or online training is available via the **SoftUni application form**: https://softuni.bg/apply.

 ## Why Did We Choose The Python Language?

 For this book we chose **Python**, because it is a **modern** language for high-level programming and at the same time it is easy to learn and suitable for **beginners**.
 As a use **Python** is **widespread**, with a well-developed ecosystem, numerous libraries and technological frameworks, and therefore gives many **prospects** for development. **Python** combines the paradigms of procedural, functional and object-oriented programming in a modern way with easy-to-use syntax.
 In the book, we'll use the **Python language** and the **PyCharm** development environment, which is available for free from JetBrains.

 As we will explain later, **the programming language with which we start is not essential**, but we still need to use some programming language, and in this book, we have chosen **Python**.
-The book can also be found translated in other programming languages such as C# (see https://csharp-book.softuni.bg), Java (see https://java-book.softuni.bg), JavaScript (see https://js-book.softuni.bg) and C++ (see https://cpp-book.softuni.bg).
+The book can also be found mirrored in other programming languages such as C# and JavaScript (see [https://java-book.softuni.org](https://java-book.softuni.org)).

 ## The Book in Other Programming Languages: Java, JavaScript, C#, C++